/ / / / / / / /

 Senior Developer

+Employed at the R&D department.
+Initially researched and developed new technologies in the areas of information visualisation, personal area networking, agent architectures and the classification of user navigation of web sites with a view to personalising content.
 The department then focused on the development and implementation of the voice equivalent of web sites.
 This involved identifying and solving the issues that arose from implementing such a new technology.
 Having initially learnt the Nuance Speech Objects library, I then designed and implemented an XML data-binding tool for the dynamic generation of XML languages, such as VoiceXML.
 This was achieved by writing a program to generate Java bean libraries from XML DTDs to read in, manipulate and render out XML documents.
 Consequently Netdecisions spawned off a new company to exclusively develop voice sites and which later became a market leader (Fluency voice).
 This allowed the R&D department to focus on new areas of technology.
 I was assigned to research the area of knowledge discovery and knowledge management.
 I helped to develop a dynamic grammar framework for the spin-off company.
 One task involved the dynamic run-time translation of arbitrary Java objects to and from Javascript data structures using reflection.
+I was given sole responsibility for establishing coding standards and regular code reviews and also frequently ran training sessions and interviewed potential employees.

 Reason for leaving: Started a PhD in Artificial Intelligence & Computational Neuroscience.